Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 - Increase the amount of raw vegetables in your diet

-- Taking digestive enzymes at the beginning of your meals may reduce symptoms
+- Taking at the beginning of your meals may reduce symptoms

-- Take a good liver tonic twice daily; ensure it contains Saint Mary’s Thistle, B group vitamins, vitamin C, and sulphur bearing amino acids such as glycine and taurine
+- Take a good twice daily; ensure it contains Saint Mary’s Thistle, B group vitamins, vitamin C, and sulphur bearing amino acids such as glycine and taurine

 - Increase intake of Omega 3 fatty acids – Suitable sources are oily fish, good quality fish oil, walnuts, flaxseed, chia seeds and hemp seeds.
 Keep oils in the fridge.

 - Sip one tablespoon of organic apple cider vinegar mixed in a small glass of water during your meals